aiidateam/aiida-registry/README.md

 ## How to register a plugin

 1. Fork this repository
-2. Add your plugin to the `plugins.json` file, e.g.
+2. Add your plugin to the end of the `plugins.json` file, e.g.
     ```
+    ...
+    },
     "new": {
         "name": "aiida-new",
         "entry_point_prefix": "new",